TeenGai/Road-to-Data-Engineer/Data_Analysis/README.md

 ...
 > *Display only 5 rows...*
 ______________________________________________________________________________________________________________________________
-`Most Expensive and Cheapest Products by Country`
+`The Highest and Lowest Price of Products by Country`
 ```
-# Highest Sales
+--- Highest Sales ---
 SELECT
   t1.product_name,
   t1.price,